mui/material-ui/docs/data/joy/components/typography/typography.md

 });
 ```

-Make sure to remove them from the types as well if using **TypeScript**.
+When using **TypeScript**, be sure to also remove the built-in typography tokens from the types.

 ```ts
 // in your theme or index file